mbcrump/awesome-security/README.md

 > Learning

+(Linux Basics are required)

 - [Nmap Basics](https://tryhackme.com/room/furthernmap) Learn how to do various types of scans and how to use nmap's scripting engine
 - [Directory Enumeration](https://book.hacktricks.xyz/pentesting-web/web-tool-wfuzz) Learn how to perform web fuzzing with Wfuzz
 - [Ffuf](https://www.youtube.com/watch?v=iLFkxAmwXF0&t=936s) Learn how to use Fuff for web directory enumeration
 - [Metasploit](https://tryhackme.com/room/rpmetasploit) Learn how to launch an exploit and get a shell using metasploit
 - [Metasploit Unleashed](https://www.offensive-security.com/metasploit-unleashed/) A free course developed by Offensive Security, which teaches you everything you need to know about metasploit.
-- [Password Cracking](https://null-byte.wonderhowto.com/how-to/password-cracking/) Learn basics of password-cracking with various tools like johntheripper, pyrit etc
+- **Password Cracking**: Learn basics of password cracking
   - [Hydra](https://tryhackme.com/room/hydra) Learn a versatile logon cracker
+  - [John and SSH](https://null-byte.wonderhowto.com/how-to/crack-ssh-private-key-passwords-with-john-ripper-0302810/) Crack Private SSH keys with Johntheripper
+  - [Brute force SSH](https://null-byte.wonderhowto.com/how-to/gain-ssh-access-servers-by-brute-forcing-credentials-0194263/) Learn how to brute force ssh credentials with nmap, hydra and metasploit
 - [INE Starter Pass](https://checkout.ine.com/starter-pass) Learn basics of Penetration testing with Elearn-Security's Junior Penetration testing path for free.

 > Test Your Knowledge